 We can define a guideline value as a measurable quantity (threshold) or condition of an indicator for a specific community value below or above which we consider to be a low risk of unacceptable effects occurring.

 Ideally, you should use guideline values that are relevant to your to local conditions or situation.
 We call these ‘site-specific guideline values’.

-relevant local authorities in your jurisdiction who might have developed site-specific guideline values.
+Check with relevant local authorities in your jurisdiction who might have developed site-specific guideline values.

 We provide guidance in the Water Quality Guidelines on methods for deriving site-specific guideline values for protecting surface water aquatic ecosystems, which focus on the use of biological field-effects data, laboratory-effects data, reference-site data and the use of multiple lines of evidence.